tasdikrahman/tasdikrahman.me/_posts/2017-10-07-Trip-to-Taiwan-2017-Pycon-Taiwan-2017.md

 <center><img src="/content/images/2017/09/taiwan_trip_29.jpg"></center>

-On the way back, back the Lunshan metro station, it was known for fortune readers and you would find one shop at every other corner in the street.
+On the way back, while passing through the Lunshan metro station, which was known for fortune readers.
+You would find one shop at every other corner in the street.
 It was crazy, I was literally being hounded by people asking me to come in.
 This is some serious business out there for some people.
 Got some souvenirs on the way back to the airport from this kind lady who was very inquisitive about what I was doing here back in Taipie.
-When she learned that I had come to give a talk at a tech conference, she was very surprised that I was here all alone.
+When she leart that I had come to give a talk at a tech conference, she was very surprised that I was here all alone while being so young.
+Not sure how one can react to that.
 Anyways, had a good small chat about both our cultures and it was very interesting to know her perspective.

 <center><img src="/content/images/2017/09/taiwan_trip_30.jpg"></center>

 My flight was set for departure early in the morning for Bangkok, had got nothing but a lot of time to kill at the airport as I reached at around 10pm.

-While charging my phone, I met this girl who was from Macau and was pursuing her bachelors in Computer Science at Taiwan.
-It was interesting to get to know that back her place, they have a scarcity of good universities and that most people have to come out of there to get an education.
+While charging my phone, I met this girl who was from Macau pursuing her bachelors in Computer Science at Taiwan.
+It was interesting to get to know that back at her place, they have a real scarcity for good universities and that most people have to come out of there to get an education.
 She just came back from home after a short vacation.
-Just as we were discussing about the night markets of Taiwan, a guy joined us in the conversation and added his view point.
+Just as we were discussing about the night markets of Taiwan, a guy joined us in the conversation and added his view point about how this is what actually built the culture of Taiwan, how it provided food and moneny on the table of the average Tiwanese citizen who had opened up a shop at one of the night markets.

 Fast forward a few hours, I had the pleasure of talking to his wife who was from Philippines and his little baby boy.
-He talked about his life here back at Taiwan about how he had to run away from South America because he lost his job as a teacher back in the early 1990's.
+He talked about his life here back at Taiwan about how he had to run away from South Afica because he lost his job as a teacher back in the early 1990's.
 He talked at length about how he left everything behind to come here and how he missed his family, how he could not meet his dying father who was suffering from cancer back at South Africa.

 Those were the sad parts, he got really emotional talking about how his wife was facing problems about immigration back here in Taiwan and how bad the living conditions were back in Philippines.